otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/07-filtering-sorting-and-pagination.md

 **Pagination** in an API refers to the process of dividing a large set of data into smaller, more manageable pieces or pages.
 It allows end-users to retrieve a subset of the data at a time, rather than having to request and process the entire dataset at once.

 In a typical pagination implementation, the end-user specifies the desired page size (i.e. the number of items to retrieve per page) and the page number (i.e. the current page).
 The server then retrieves the specified page of data from the dataset and returns it to the client.

+---

+### Institution Controller

+In the `controllers` directory, open the `institution.mjs` file and update the `getInstitutions` function to include pagination based on the specified page size and page number.

 ```js
 const getInstitutions = async (req, res) => {